department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 ### Do I have Post-9/11 GI Bill benefits?
 You can check to see if you have Post-9/11 GI Bill benefits.
-[View and print your benefits summary](education/gi-bill/post-9-11/ch-33-benefit).
+[View and print your statement of benefits](education/gi-bill/post-9-11/ch-33-benefit).

 -------